dobster/P2PShareKit/README.md

 ## Usage

+Make sure you have added [NSLocalNetworkUsageDescription][local-network-usage-description] and [NSBonjourServices][bonjour-services] to your Info.plist

 Each device needs to identify itself to others.
 Build your own identify dictionary based on what makes sense for your app.
 The `PeerInfo` record is exchanged before the framework reports a new connection.

 ```swift